landtechnologies/technical-challenge/epc-data-import.md

 We'd like to see how you would approach this problem, from getting the data to putting it into a database.
 As part of this we would expect to see:

 - A proof of concept, some code/execution and explanation/diagrams etc...
-- What tools/resources you would use?
+- What tools/resources you would use
 - How would you treat/manage the import as part of your operational workload
 - How you would scale the import if it grew massively in size?
+Say from 8Gb to 100Gb
 - How often would you run the import?
-How fast is fast-enough?
+What is an acceptable completion time?
 - How would you know when the import has failed?

 ## Guidelines